Compare long-term loans

 An instalment loan is another name for a personal loan where repayments are spread evenly over the length of the loan.
 This is different to a credit card, where your payments can vary month to month, based on what you spend and if you pay back more than the minimum.

-If you get a loan, your lender will expect you to set up a direct debit to pay back the loan to a regular schedule.
+If your loan application is successful, your lender will expect you to set up a direct debit to pay back the loan to a regular schedule.

 How can I increase my chances of getting a long-term loan?